This webinar was part of a series for NSW secondary teachers examining some of the most pressing civic, political and social issues in 2026.

 Teacher Professional Development Series | Private life, public world: what privacy means in 2026

-This webinar gives teachers practical ways to teach privacy as a real-world HSIE issue, not just an online safety lesson.
+Register now for this webinar on Tuesday, 8 September.
+Teachers will learn practical ways to teach privacy as a real-world HSIE issue, not just an online safety lesson.

 Teenager using a mobile phone